fiedl/temporal_scopes/README.md

 # TemporalScopes [![Build Status](https://travis-ci.org/fiedl/temporal_scopes.svg?branch=master)](https://travis-ci.org/fiedl/temporal_scopes)

-Providing temporal scopes for an ActiveRecord model that allow to query by time.
+Providing temporal scopes for an ActiveRecord model to allow queries by time.
+For example, `MyModel.now.where(...)`, `my_model.archive`, `MyModel.past.where(...)`.

+This is done by adding the database columns `valid_from` and `valid_to` to the model's table.

 ## Usage

 TODO

+### Documentation

 Further [documentation can be found on rubydoc.info](http://rubydoc.info/github/fiedl/temporal_scopes/master/frames).

+### Caveats

+* There is only one `valid_from` and one `valid_to` time per object.
+Therefore, you can't keep track of first archiving an object and later un-archiving it.
+Un-archiving an object loses the information of first archiving it.

 ## Installation